Location: Fiji Dawasamu

-Cost: from £1,695 for 4 weeks.
-Check the Costs tab for further information.
+Price: from £3,145 for 2 weeks.
+Check the Prices tab for further information.

 We has partnered with local NGOs and organizations in order to identify the best ways to assist the community to conserve and protect their marine resources.
 The following research priorities have been identified: